reallyenglish/ansible-role-cloudstack-init/README.md

 ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.
 ```
+`templates/cloud_set_guest_password.j2` is licensed under different license.
+See the file for details.

 # Author Information